tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 ![](images/8-3.png)

-Because we only want the profile information of the user Alice, all we had to do was to change the query and so we got the profile information for Alice.
+Because we only wanted Alice's profile information, all we had to do was to change the query and so we got the profile information for Alice.

 ```sql
 select * from credential where name = "Alice";